 The SingleStep environment allows you to execute and debug PowerPC programs.
 You can observe a program as it executes in a number of ways-you can run a program without interruption, set breakpoints to stop execution at various strategic points, or step through your program instruction by instruction if you so desire.
 The software comes in two different flavors.
 The first is the SingleStep Simulator, which uses a simulated PowerPC processor to execute your code on any Windows machine.
 This powerful capability allows you to debug most of your code before you ever set foot in the lab.
+A demo version of the software is posted with the lab for your personnel use.
+The GUI is slightly different then the one used in the lab, but it is compatible.
 The second is the SingleStep On Chip environment, which uses an actual PowerPC processor (in this case, the MPC823 on your lab board) to execute your program.
 In this situation, SingleStep uses a special feature of the MPC823 called on-chip debugging (also known as background debug mode, or BDM) to achieve the same breakpoint and single-stepping functions as in the simulator.
-With SingleStep On Chip, you can observe and control the software-visible state of your lab board, allowing you to debug your software in conjunction with the actual lab hard-ware.
+With SingleStep On Chip, you can observe and control the software-visible state of your lab board, allowing you to debug your software in conjunction with the actual lab hardware.